AdobeDocs/workfront.en/help/quicksilver/workfront-integrations-and-apps/adobe-workfront-for-xd/wf-adobe-xd-complete.md

 ---
 product-area: workfront-integrations;setup
-navigation-topic: adobe-workfront-for-creative-cloud
+navigation-topic: adobe-workfront-for-xd
-title: Mark work items complete in Adobe Photoshop
+title: Mark work items complete in Adobe XD
-description: You can stay in Adobe Photoshop and seamlessly complete your work in Adobe Workfront.
+description: You can stay in Adobe XD and seamlessly complete your work in Adobe Workfront.
 author: Courtney
 feature: Workfront Integrations and Apps, Digital Content and Documents
-exl-id: d94a2b10-51d5-4995-b7b3-793d7911fca9
+exl-id: 947c4d4c-d442-409a-a368-9a71b99c5da2
 ---
-# Mark work items complete in [!DNL Adobe Photoshop]
+# Mark work items complete in [!DNL Adobe XD]

-You can stay in [!DNL Adobe Photoshop] and seamlessly complete your work in [!DNL Adobe Workfront].
+You can stay in [!DNL Adobe XD] and seamlessly complete your work in [!DNL Adobe Workfront].

 ## Access requirements